Dentistry

 Composite veneers after 5 years

-Lifetime and durability is such an important factor to consider before fully committing to either of today’s choices, we’ll highlight the expected life time of each;
+Lifetime and durability are such important factors to consider before fully committing to either of today’s choices; we’ll highlight the expected lifetime of each.

-Composite Bonding: On average it lasts anywhere from 4-10 years.
-This range is supported with many clinical overviews, and consumer guidelines.
+Composite Bonding: On average, it lasts anywhere from 4-10 years.
+This range is supported by many clinical overviews and consumer guidelines.

-Composite veneers: On average they would last 4-10 years in practice based reports; surviving on them more is acceptable, but they will require more reinterventions than porcelain veneers.
+On average, they last 4-10 years in practice-based reports; longer survival is acceptable, but they will require more reinterventions than porcelain veneers.

-Porcelain veneers: Porcelain veneers stand out for their durability and natural look.
-They will last 10-15 years (often a life-time) when properly made,bonded, and accompanied with good oral hygiene.
+Porcelain veneers stand out for their durability and natural look.
+They will last 10-15 years (often a lifetime) when properly made, bonded, and accompanied by good oral hygiene.

-We’ve got you covered with a checklist to do on the daily in-order to retain maximum value for your veneers or bonding.
+We’ve got you covered with a checklist to do daily in order to retain maximum value for your veneers or bonding.

-Care Tips to maximize the lifetime of your composite bonding or veneers.
+Care Tips to maximise the lifetime of your composite bonding or veneers.

 This list has many useful habits that you have to implement in your daily routine, such as;